 If you have any information about this case please contact the Philadelphia Police Department at 215.686.TIPS (8477) or text PPDTIP (773847).
 Decades ago, there were several rewards offered by different organizations and still may be valid.

 Murder of Two Women Share Sinister Similarities

-It was on January 16th, 1998 when a security guard found the deceased body of Roxanne Myers on the Lancaster General Health campus in East Hempfield, Township.
+It was on January 16th, 1998 when a security guard found the deceased body of Roxanne Myers on the Lancaster General Health campus in East Hempfield, Township in Pennsylvania.
 Her remains were located at a former dead end road of Spring Valley Road that has now been transformed into a thoroughfare to Route 741.
 The thirty year old had struggled with addiction and worked the streets as a prostitute.
 She had been seen hours earlier on a nearby city street in Lancaster before she was beaten on the head and strangled to death.

 A few years earlier on April 11, 1995 Juanita Chevalier’s body was found near an abandoned city rail line, that was about a 100 yards from Hazel and South Prince Streets.
 She like Myers was a prostitute and was also strangled.
 Though there is no DNA connecting the two victims, some in Law Enforcement believe that the two women may have been slain by the same killer.
 Most likely a client or john.

 If you have any information about these cases please call 898-3103, ext.
 240 for the Myers case or 735-3301 for the Chevalier case).
 The area codes for this county is 717 and 223.
 If you have a Tip you also may call Lancaster City/County Crime Stoppers phone number at 1-800-322-1913.